Back to all

 6. Document evidence and approvals

-Attach count sheets, receiving docs, invoices, transfer records, and investigation notes.
-Capture preparer and reviewer approvals.
-Keep a system record that supports audit sampling.
+Attach supporting documents like invoices, receipts, transfer records, and investigation notes.
+Capture preparer and reviewer approvals to support audit sampling.

 7. Re-run and monitor

-Rerun the reconciliation after adjustments to confirm the tie-out.
-Track aged exceptions, reconciliation cycle time, and accuracy percentage over time.
+Rerun the reconciliation after adjustments to confirm everything ties.
+Track aged exceptions and accuracy over time to spot systemic issues.

 How to resolve common inventory reconciliation discrepancies

-Discrepancies arise for many reasons, from timing gaps to valuation issues, and each has a different fix.
-Understanding these categories helps teams move faster when exceptions appear and prevents small mismatches from snowballing into large write‑offs.
-The sections below outline the most common types and how to address them effectively.
+Discrepancies arise for many reasons, from timing gaps to missing transactions, and each has a different fix.
+Understanding these categories helps teams move faster when exceptions appear and prevents small mismatches from snowballing into large write-offs.

 Timing differences